79% and 52%…

 If website performance is important to your business’ success, a managed WordPress hosting provider – like Pressable – is the best choice to go with, even if it costs a bit more than shared hosting.
-With managed WordPress hosting, you’ll get improved site speed, uptime guaranteed by an SLA, enhanced security measures, and online support by real WordPress experts.
+With managed WordPress hosting, you’ll get improved site speed, uptime guaranteed by an SLA, enhanced web application firewall, and 24/7 WordPress hosting support by real WordPress experts.

 For more details about the benefits of managed hosting, download our free e-book entitled 4 Ways Managed WordPress Hosting Makes Your Life Easier.

 If your website is still loading slowly, check to see if you are using the latest version of WordPress.
 The WordPress development community issues frequent updates, some of which introduce speed enhancements or solve performance problems.
 Ensure that any themes or plugins you are using are also up to date.